shahlab/LTEE-gene-expression/README.md

 | GSM5006212 	| rep2 RNAseq araM   	| rep2-rna-am.fq.gz  	|
 | GSM5006213 	| rep2 RNAseq araP   	| rep2-rna-ap.fq.gz  	|

 After that, it should just be a matter of running the code in the specified order. **To ensure smooth running of the code, start with a clean R environment for each Rmd**.
 Unless you need to modify the code, the safest way to run each Rmd is to simply `knit` it from within Rstudio.
+Knitting won't work for the Rmds that use shell code, namely the first few that process the data and perform alignment.
+It's recommended that you copy and paste these commands into the command line to execute them, as they may not execute properly from inside Rstudio.

 #### Sequencing data processing